-Members of the Architectural Committee are consistently fielding questions from our fellow property owners regarding what it is we do and what is required for their individual improvement project.
+Members of the Architectural Committee field questions from their fellow property owners regarding what it is the committees do and what is required for property owners’ individual improvement projects.

 The property owner is always responsible for obtaining permits required by Frederick County under the Virginia Construction Code.